nilabja-bhattacharya/NeuralNettoDetectHandWrittenDigits/README.md

 1. data:  It contains the mnist database
 2. digits:  It has two folders *testing* and *myimage*
-   * testing: It contains various images from 0-9 that can be used for the purpose of testing the neural network
+   * *testing*: It contains various images from 0-9 that can be used for the purpose of testing the neural network
-   * myimage: It contains 9 images written by me.
+   * *myimage*: It contains 9 images written by me.
 3. src: src folder has 3 files:
-    * mnist_loader.py: Used to load mnist data that is meant for training testing and validation.
+    * *mnist_loader.py*: Used to load mnist data that is meant for training testing and validation.
 Mnist Database contains 60,000, 50,000 of them is used for training purpose and rest 10,000 is used for validation and testing
-    * network1.py: Naive neural network uses concept of **cost function**, **backpropagation** and **stochastic gradient descent**
+    * *network1.py*: Naive neural network uses concept of **cost function**, **backpropagation** and **stochastic gradient descent**
-    * network2.py: Advancement of network1.py has additional feature **overfitting** and **crossEntropyCost function**, in addtion to features in networ1.py
+    * *network2.py*: Advancement of network1.py has additional feature **overfitting** and **crossEntropyCost function**, in addtion to features in networ1.py

 4. models: It contains various models made by me, model5.txt is most efficient model of them.

-### Dependencies
+## Dependencies
 Following python libraries are required:

 1. numpy: install using *pip install numpy*